model-checking/kani/rfc/src/rfcs/0005-should-fail-attr.md

 ## User Experience

-The scope of this functionality is limited to the overall verification result.
+The scope of this functionality is **limited to the overall verification result**.
 The [rationale section](#rationale-and-alternatives) discusses the granularity of failures, and how this attribute could be extended.

 ### Single Harness